yur4sh/gmake_hw/README.md

 2) To build the project (substitute 'X' with makefile number):
     ```make -f Makefile_X```

-3) Test if task_1 project successfully build:
+3) Test if task_1 project is successfully built:
     ```./task_1```

 4) To clean local build artifacts (substitute 'X' with makefile number):